darkhorrow/chatbot-tfg/rasa-bot/data/nlu.md

 - algunos días
 - hay días que sí y días que no
 - algunas veces
+- depende
+- pues depende
+- a veces sí, a veces no

 ## intent:medium-high
 - un par de veces en semana